nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-preprocessors.md

 ---

 {% excerpt %}
-One thing that CSS preprocessors really help with is maintaining large colour schemes.
+One thing that CSS preprocessors really help with is maintaining large colour palettes.
 Sometimes, however, we need not just a large colour palette, but multiple colour schemes.
 If a colour is used sparingly across a design, CSS preprocessors can help a great deal with swapping out that lick of paint with a new one.

 In a recent project I was confronted with a design that used a primary colour simply for text and borders.
 The design demonstrated that different sections of the website would have the same layout, but a different primary colour for its text and borders.
 {% endexcerpt %}